I’m not an experienced “20 years on the field” photographer. I teach photography, but I am a just born life photography baby.

 I was called as official pro photographer in several cats shows and for some cat breeders.

 - Then I passed to HDR landscape photography.

 - Then I tried for a while portraits.

 In the end, I realized there wasn’t a genre I loved more than others.
 In that period I switched from DSLR to a smaller and lighter mirrorless.
 DSLR was heavy and cumbersome and I ended often in going out of home leaving the camera at home: “I don’t wat to bring that burden with me!”
 But the mirrorless was different.
 I could have brought it (she, for me.
 She has a personality and a name) with me everywhere.
 And I still do it, actually.

 I understood that what I love more is shooting pictures of the important people of my life.
 Shooting photographs of my pets which I love.
 Shooting moments that are not going to return.

-In that period I found -by fortune- a blog wrote by an american boy called Eric Kim.
+In that period I found -by fortune- a blog wrote by an American boy called Eric Kim.
 Eric talks, in his blog, about “personal photography“.
-A photography that tells and report your own life.
-It’s been like an enlightenment.
+A kind of photography that tells and report your own life.
+It’s been like enlightenment.

 This is my genre.